willianfalbo/food-app/README.md

 ## Food App

-Simplified version of an online food delivery application.
+A simplified version of an online food delivery application.
 It was created for demonstration purpose only.

 ### Features